CompuTec/computec-docs/docs/processforce/user-guide/supplier-score-card.md

 ![Supplier Score Card](./media/supplier-score-card/supplier-score-card.webp)

-Here you can define a number of values connected to Supplier (which have to add up to 100%), which defines a rank of specific value.
+Here, you can define a number of values connected to Supplier (which have to add up to 100%), which defines a rank of specific value.
 These settings are created based on the weighted Supplier scorecard idea.

 ## Supplier Score Card